Save up to 15% off with Packages. View Pricing →

 Dark Circle Reduction

-PRP improves microcirculation and supports cellular renewal in the under-eye area, which helps reduce the appearance of vascular and pigmented dark circles over time.
+PRP improves microcirculation and supports cellular renewal in the under-eye area, helping reduce the appearance of vascular and pigmented dark circles over time.

 Autologous Safety